 Vedic Chanting is the chanting in Sanskrit of mantras and passages from the Vedas and Upanishads.
 It is a particular form of chanting, which has been preserved virtually unchanged through thousands of years, by adherence to the form (the rules) and direct transmission from teacher to student.
 It is a wonderful and profound practice that connects us in a direct way to the origins of yoga.
 Sanskrit is an amazing language, rich with layers of meaning.
 Every sound has significance – just listening to the sounds can produce beneficial effects, producing them even more so.
 Experience this wonderful practice for yourself!

 For this group you need some experience of Vedic chanting and a commitment to attend regularly.
-Cost £25.00 per session, payable in advance.
+Cost £25.00 per month (2 sessions) payable in advance.

 Learning Vedic Chanting one-to-one over Skype

 I teach vedic chanting to people all over the world via Skype.